 Do you align with this philosophy?
 Do you think all people deserve fairness and the ability to live with dignity?
 Do you think people deserve clean water, food, shelter, and health care?
 Humanists believe in an inclusive and verdant culture.
 They champion human rights for everyone and all races, genders, and ethnic backgrounds.

 Why do some people think it’s a bad thing?
 What about you?
 What is humanism to you?
 Are you a humanist, after all?
 Does it seem like a bad thing?
 Let’s look at why some people think humanism is evil.

 Demonizing Inclusion, Fairness, and Equality

 It is all about competition.
 Follow the money.
 If someone competes for your customers, one tactic is to attack their reputation.
 If you disparage the term associated with their name, you protect your customer base.
 You make it off-limits to your customers by proclaiming it as evil.
-This is the case with humanism.
+It’s what happens with humanism.
 Humanism doesn’t promote sectarianism.

 The basis of Western organized religion is exclusivity.
 The Abrahamic religions (2) of Christianity, Islam, and Judaism all promote this idea.
 Western organized religion has thousands of variations, each claiming to be the correct interpretation.
 So, to belong to one sect of these religions is to declare war on the others.
 Everyone outside of your worldview is the enemy of your God.
 So, you learn to treat them as enemies.

 Are you a humanist?
 Then you will not support preferential treatment based on religious affiliation.
-You won’t support sectarian exclusivity.
 You will not align with the philosophy of religious discrimination, gender, ethnic and racial bias.

 Where did the negative bias for humanism originate?
 Western theology adopted these prejudices along with the other beliefs of mystery religions.
 Western theology is the rebranding of the mystery religions from Babylon, Egypt, Persia, and Assyria.
 They learned how to demonize their competition from their predecessors.
 That’s what makes it the wealthiest entity on Earth.
 What exactly is demonizing?

 Demonizing for Profit